Stock Market Crash: ₹14 Lakh Crore Wiped Out on Black Monday

 Nobody can predict this with certainty.
 But here's what to watch:

 • Oil prices: If the Iran situation de-escalates and oil comes below $100/barrel, markets could bounce back quickly.
+But with Brent at $113 and the Strait of Hormuz in play, this looks unlikely in the near term.

 • FII flows: If foreign investors start buying again, that's a strong bullish signal.